bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 ## The effect of -Xss JVM option, and inefficient memory allocation on MacOS

-The default JVM stack size, which is known to be 1024 KB, seems wasteful for many applications.

-So I conducted tests to answer following questions:
+I'll try to answer the following questions with some tests and measurements:

-- **Can scalability be improved by adjusting JVM stack size?**
-- **What does -Xss JVM argument actually do?
-How does it affect the memory usage?**
+- **What does the -Xss JVM argument actually do?
+How does it affect memory usage?**
+- **Can scalability be improved by adjusting the JVM stack size?**

 In the course of these tests, I encountered [memory allocation problem on MacOS.](#conclusion)

-## What is a thread stack?

-**Thread stack** is the memory section, reserved separately for each thread.
-It holds:
-- Method call stack, i.e. the list of methods and their arguments until current execution point.
-- Local primitives defined in the method.
-- Local references to objects defined in the method.

-**Heap** is the memory section, where all the objects, including primitives and references defined in the objects are stored.
-It is shared among the threads.

 ## Default JVM stack size

-We can get the stack size configuration of current JVM by executing:
+The default stack size for ARM64 platform is twice that of X86 platform:

 ```text
 $ java -XX:+PrintFlagsFinal -version | grep -i threadstack